Kyle Farmer Player Props: Twins vs. White Sox

 Kyle Farmer At The Plate

-- Farmer has a double, a home run and two walks while hitting .318.
+- Farmer is hitting .269 with a double, a home run and two walks.

-- This year, Farmer has posted at least one hit in four of eight games (50.0%), and had multiple hits twice.
+- This season, Farmer has posted at least one hit in four of nine games (44.4%), and had multiple hits twice.

-- Farmer has driven in a run in three games this season (37.5%), including one multiple-RBI game.
+- In three games this season, Farmer has picked up an RBI, with more than one RBI once.

-- In four of eight games this season, he has scored, including multiple runs once.
+- He has scored at least one run four times this year (44.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.